prometheus/client_java/docs/content/migration/simpleclient.md

 counter.labelValues("/hello-world").inc();
 ```

+Reasons why we changed the API: Changing the package names was a neccessity because the previous package names were incompatible with the Java module system.
+However, renaming packages requires chaning code anyway, so we decided to clean up some things.
+For example, the name `builder()` for a builder method is very common in the Java ecosystem, it's used in Spring, Lombok, and so on.
+So naming the method `builder()` makes the Prometheus library more aligned with the broader Java ecosystem.

 If you are using the low level `Collector` API directly, you should have a look at the new callback metric types, see [/getting-started/callbacks/](../../getting-started/callbacks/).
 Chances are good that the new callback metrics have an easier way to achieve what you need than the old 0.16.0 code.